MicheleMosca/SurveyProject/README.md

 - [X] Create a new view to serve server with the image in base64
 - [ ] Apply Image transformations with pillow and offuscate path in base64
 - [X] Create an upload image script with yaml language
-- [ ] Use ajax for the management of the forms on the website
+- [X] Use ajax for the management of the forms on the website
-- [ ] Insert a next and previews button near the zoomed image
+- [X] Insert a next and previews button near the zoomed image
-- [ ] Insert the checkbox to visualize only unvoted images in the zoomed image view
+- [X] Insert the checkbox to visualize only unvoted images in the zoomed image view
+- [ ] Connect the Image Collection Loader script with the admin panel view
+- [ ] Create a results page connected to the administration panel

 ### Database Scheme:
 This is the link to [DB Designer Scheme](https://dbdesigner.page.link/egjKR3X2GqZGYSDZ8)